Glenn-Jaya/hardwork/README.md

 # Hypothesis

-I think processes will take longer to create.
+I think processes will take longer to create than threads.
-The reason why I think this is because the heap/memory is the same for all threads but if you create a new process you have to
+If we run the processes executable then it should take longer than the threads executable.